-A compact board containing an AVR microcontroller driving a power LED driver which can be activated via motion sensorDesigned by JIFA-tronics, Ships from United States of America
+A compact board containing an AVR microcontroller driving a power LED driver which can be activated via motion sensorDesigned by JIFA-tronics in United States of America

 What is it?
 A compact board packed with an ATTiny microcontroller driving an LM3405 power LED driver.
 The Tiny is constantly monitoring an on-board motion sensor and can activate the LED driver wh...Read More…